lizzybit/Formula1/README.md

 Interestingly, some of the greatest drivers in Formula 1 history, such as Alain Prost and Ayrton Senna, do not appear in the top 10 in terms of points per race.
 This is likely because they competed in an era where fewer points were awarded for each race, and there were fewer races overall in the season.
 It also highlights the importance of context when interpreting statistics in Formula 1.</p>

 ### 7.4 Find the Driver Who has Won the Most World Championships
-Group drivers by nationality, year and surname to get the max points achieved every season
+Group drivers by nationality, year and surname to get the max points achieved every season:
 ``` sql
 SELECT d.surname, d.nationality, r.year, MAX(ds.points) AS total_points, MAX(ds.wins) AS total_wins
 FROM drivers d